Have you been to Rutland, Vermont lately?

 A Few of the Sculptures in Downtown Rutland, Vermont

 In addition to the huge murals, downtown Rutland also hosts a variety of sculptures.
-Eight of these are made from Vermont marble and celebrate Rutland’s local history and people.
+Several of these are made from Vermont marble and celebrate Rutland’s local history and people.

 The Rutland Sculpture Trail tour includes nine stops and will take under an hour to complete.
 This tour will give you an overview of the importance that marble played in the local economy, plus a great overview of some of the city’s most famous movers and shakers.